L'automne en Provence (part II)

 (continues from part I)

 In spite of an early wake up, I am not rewarded with a golden morning.
 I have hoped for it, for a short time, as some parts of the sky were clear before the sunrise.
-But clouds filled it quicky, turning the weather to overcast for the whole morning.
+But clouds filled it quickly, turning the weather to overcast for the whole morning.
 This unfortunately means almost no photos with the sky in the frame, at least for now; and no mountain peaks in the golden light.
 Fortunately colours are provided by the foliage of trees and bushes, here and there.

 Sony α6000 + Sony Zeiss Vario-Tessar T* E 16-70mm F4 ZA OSS @ 20 mm, 1/50 sec @ ƒ/8, +0.30 EV, ISO 200